aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/signature/support-for-xades-signature/_index.md

 ## **Introduction**

-Aspose.Cells for Python via .NET provides supports signing workbooks with XAdES Signature.
-For this, the API provides [**DigitalSignature**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/digitalsignature) class and [**XAdESType**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/xadestype) enumeration.
+Aspose.Cells for Python via .NET provides support for signing workbooks with XAdES Signature.
+For this, the API provides the [**DigitalSignature**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/digitalsignature) class and the [**XAdESType**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/xadestype) enumeration.

 ## **How to Add XAdES Signature for Excel**

-The following code snippet demonstrates the use of the [**DigitalSignature**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/digitalsignature) class to sign the [source](101089323.xlsx) workbook.
+The following code snippet demonstrates the use of the [**DigitalSignature**](https://reference.aspose.com/cells/python-net/aspose.cells.digitalsignatures/digitalsignature) class to sign the source workbook (`101089323.xlsx`).

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-XAdESSignatureSupport-1.py" >}}